Great Soap for Great Skin

 • 1 teaspoon liquid dishwashing soap

-Wearing rubber gloves, wash your dog with this solution immediately after he's been sprayed.
+Wearing rubber gloves, wash your dog with this solution immediately after it has been sprayed.
 DO NOT get the solution in the dog's eyes.
 (If you don't have peroxide, baking soda, and liquid soap on hand, use vinegar diluted with water.)

 Caution: Do NOT save this mixture or make it ahead of time, as the mixture could explode if left in a bottle.

-Rub the mixture through his fur, but don't leave it on him too long (peroxide can bleach his fur).
-Rinse him thoroughly.
+Rub the mixture through your dog’s fur, but don't leave it on your pet too long (peroxide can bleach their fur).
+Rinse your pet thoroughly.

 Next, wash your dog with pet shampoo and rinse thoroughly.
-By now, he should be de-
+By now, your pet should be de-

 If your dog rubbed some of the stink onto you, you can rid your clothes of the smell by using regular laundry detergent mixed with a half-